schollz/schollz.github.io.old/content/post/average-cookies.md

 In this case the flour seems a lot more reasonable too (2 cups).
 I'd be interested in trying this recipe, instead.

-If you'd like to generate your own check out [the source on Github](https://github.com/schollz/consensus-cookery).
+If you'd like to generate your own average recipes, check out [the source on Github](https://github.com/schollz/consensus-cookery).